 Do you need a quote for ecology surveys, tree surveys or biodiversity net gain?
 Contact us for your free quote.

 When it comes to the first step of targeting rural plots of land for sale that you could consider buying, it can be difficult to know where to start your search.
-Prior to looking for suitable plots of land, it is important that you set out your specifications clearly.
+Prior to looking for suitable plots of land, it is important that you set out your specifications clearly, regardless of whether you are putting your trust in estate agents or carrying out the search independently.
 For example, a primary consideration would be to gauge the size, location and purpose of the plot of land you’re searching for.

 Below, we offer advice on identifying cheap land for sale and list questions you will need to ask as you make the final decision.

 If you plan to buy land with the intention of making a clever investment and turning a profit in months or possibly even years later, it would be fair to assume that finding cheap land that holds value or the potential to grow in value would be your top priority.

 As a starting point, it would be advisable to identify the area you would like to buy land in.
 You can then speak to estate agents and the corresponding local council, registering your interest in any available plots of land now or in the future.